chinmayg/HokieDo/README.md

 Syncs using httpGet

-My Webserver API:
+##My Webserver API:
 If an extension of the server i.e /create or /updateData requires a parameter, you must send a information formated as a JSON, and converted to  a string before you send it through the HTTP Get Request

-How to run Jetty Webserver:
+##How to run Jetty Webserver:
-In order to run the webserver, import the webserver project into eclipse and press the Run button in eclipse to start the server.
+1. In order to run the webserver, import the webserver project into eclipse and press the Run button in eclipse to start the server.

-How to run NodeJs Webserver:
+##How to run NodeJs Webserver:
-Install latest node.js from https://nodejs.org/en/
+1. Install latest node.js from https://nodejs.org/en/
-Navigate to NodeWebserver folder in the terminal and run "node index.js"
+2. Navigate to NodeWebserver folder in the terminal and run "node index.js"

-/create
-/login
-/updateData
-/getData

 ## Create user
 ####/create